At AXA XL, we recognize that acting responsibly is essential to moving the world forward

 Applying for a Nonprofit Grant

 At AXA XL, we are committed to supporting the local communities in which we live and work.
-Our Regional Grant Program awards charitable grants to nonprofit organizations or schools operating in countries where AXA XL has a presence.
+Our Regional Grant Program awards charitable grants to nonprofit organizations or schools operating in AXA XL’s local communities.

 AXA Group’s 2018 Annual Report (Section 7 – Corporate Responsibility)